 There are some striking parallels between observability and monitoring.
 Both need the acquisition of several data sets in some parts.
 Both aim at assisting teams in identifying issues with their software frameworks and providing an excellent experience for users.

 Yet, they are not the same.
-Observability and monitoring are two different aspects of information technology.
+Speaking about observability vs. monitoring, we are discussing two different aspects of information technology.
 Let us see some key differences between the two.

 Observability vs. Monitoring